 7. Help your child develop an attitude of gratitude.

-Many people think they can't be grateful until they're happy, meaning until they have something to be grateful for.
-But look closely and you'll find that it's the opposite: People are happy because they are grateful.
-People who describe themselves as consciously cultivating gratefulness are rated as happier by those who know them, as well as by themselves.
+Many people think they can’t be grateful until they’re happy, meaning until they have something to be grateful for.
+But look closely and you’ll find that the opposite is true: People are happy because they are grateful.
+People who describe themselves as consciously cultivating gratitude are rated as happier by those who know them, as well as by themselves.

-Children don’t have a context for life, so they don’t know whether they are lucky or unlucky, only that their friend Brendan has more expensive sneakers.
+Children don’t have a context for life, so they don’t know whether they are lucky or unlucky, only that their friend Brendan has more expensive sneakers than they do.
 But there are many ways to help children learn to cultivate gratitude, which is the opposite of taking everything for granted.
-(Hint: Think modeling, not lecturing).
+(Hint: Think modeling, not lecturing.)

 8. Accept all emotions.

-Life is full of joy, but even for the happiest person life is also full of loss and pain, and we have daily reasons to grieve, large and small.
-Acknowledging our sad feelings isn't focusing on the negative, it's opening ourselves to the full range of being human.
+Life is full of joy, but even for the happiest person, life is also full of loss and pain, and we have daily reasons to grieve, both significant and small.
+Acknowledging our sad feelings isn’t focusing on the negative; it’s opening ourselves to the full range of being human.
 Accepting those uncomfortable sad feelings actually deepens our ability to take joy in our lives.

-So, choosing to be happy doesn't mean repressing our feelings.
-It means acknowledging and honoring all our feelings, and letting ourselves feel them.
-That allows us to move through the feelings, so they start to dissolve.
+So, choosing to be happy doesn’t mean repressing our feelings.
+It means acknowledging and honoring all of our feelings, and letting ourselves feel and move through them.

-With your child, simply empathizing with their upset feelings will allow them to feel them, and will help the feelings start to evaporate so they can move on.
+With your child, simply empathizing when they’re feeling upset will allow them to feel those emotions, and will help those feelings start to evaporate so they can move on.
 This is not a process that can be rushed, so give your child (or yourself) whatever time you need.